 To put it very nicely, the information above tells us that Joe Biden is about as good with his money as John Daly.
 Based on the following information, it gets worse.
 Much worse.

 Teachers aren’t paid as well as politicians, but if we make a very modest estimate that she’s earned an average of $30,000 a year over her working career, that’s another $930,000 of income for the Biden family.
 With a more realistic estimate, her income is probably well over $1 million.

 We are also neglecting to include any of the income he made before his political career.
 Biden was elected to the Senate at 30 years of age.
-Before working in the senate he was a practicing lawyer with his own private firm and an elected member of a county council for two years.
+Before working in the Senate he was a practicing lawyer with his own private firm and an elected member of a county council for two years.

 I’ll take a wild guess and say tuition was probably well under $1,000 a year when Biden attended.
-His law degree is from Syracuse, which is about $44,000 a year today but was obviously much cheaper in the 1960′s as well.
-We can pretend he had a few thousand bucks in student loan debt, but nothing a laywer/senator can’t pay off in a year or two.
+His law degree is from Syracuse, which is about $44,000 a year today but was obviously much cheaper in the 1960s as well.
+We can pretend he had a few thousand bucks in student loan debt, but nothing a lawyer/senator can’t pay off in a year or two.

 Joe Biden is a Financial Embarrassment

-I don’t think I’ve ever been so happy that the Secret Service is awesome at their jobs as I am tonight.
+I don’t think I’ve ever been so happy that the Secret Service is as awesome at their jobs as I am tonight.

 Joe Biden seems like a nice guy.
 But I wouldn’t trust him with my money if my life depended on it.
 And now, the United State’s economy has to trust his judgment for the next four years.